Citywide Deployment Exercises

-Several times each year, Portland NETs participate in a Citywide Deployment Exercise.
+Twice each year, Portland NET teams participate in a Citywide Deployment Exercise (CDE).
 This helps us improve our skills, make important revisions to our Operations & Communications Plans, and inform our training plans.
-The First Virtual Citywide Deployment Exercise was held via Zoom on December 5th 2020.
-The Spring 2021 Virtual Citywide Deployment Exercise is scheduled for May 15th 2021, More Information is Coming!

-This exercise was created by and is orchestrated by NET volunteers.
+This exercise is being created and orchestrated by NET volunteers.
 If you have questions or suggestions, or if you’d like to be part of the next planning committee, email NETDeploymentExercise@gmail.com.

 These materials are intended for Exercise Coordinators and Amateur Radio Operators who are planning the exercise for their team.